premkrrajbhar/Navbar-using-html-and-css/README.md

 ## Usage

+To use this code in your project, follow these steps:
 1. Clone or download the repository.
-2. Open the `index.html` file in a web browser to view the glowing button.
+2. Open the `index.html` file to view the main structure of the navbar.
-3. Ensure that `style.css` is located in the same directory as the HTML Files to apply Styling.
+3. Ensure that `style.css` is located in the same directory as the HTML files to apply styling.
+4. Customize `index.html` and `style.css` files according to your requirements.

 ## How It Works